fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 That's why Adam needs 2× the model size for optimizer states compared to SGD's near-zero overhead.

-**AdamW:**
+AdamW:

 AdamW (Adam with decoupled weight decay) has the same memory requirements as Adam.
 The difference is how weight decay is applied - AdamW applies it directly to parameters, while Adam adds it to gradients.
 But both maintain the same optimizer states: $m_{t-1}$ (1× model size) and $v_{t-1}$ (1× model size), totaling 2× model size.
 So AdamW also needs 2× the model size for optimizer states.

-**When optimizers are used:**

-The training loop follows this sequence: (1) forward pass - compute predictions and loss, storing activations; (2) backward pass - compute gradients $g_t$ for all parameters; (3) optimizer step - use the optimizer to update parameters from $w_t$ to $w_{t+1}$ using gradients $g_t$.
+The training loop follows this sequence: forward pass computes predictions and loss, storing activations; backward pass computes gradients $g_t$ for all parameters; optimizer step uses the optimizer to update parameters from $w_t$ to $w_{t+1}$ using gradients $g_t$.

 The optimizer is called after backpropagation completes.
 At that point, you have gradients $g_t$ for all parameters.
-The optimizer uses these gradients (and its internal state like $m_{t-1}$ and $v_{t-1}$ for Adam) to compute parameter updates.
+The optimizer uses these gradients and its internal state like $m_{t-1}$ and $v_{t-1}$ for Adam to compute parameter updates.
 After the optimizer step, you have updated parameters $w_{t+1}$ ready for the next iteration.
-The optimizer states ($m_{t-1}$, $v_{t-1}$ for Adam) persist across iterations - they're updated during each optimizer step and stored for the next iteration.
+The optimizer states ($m_{t-1}$, $v_{t-1}$ for Adam) persist across iterations—they're updated during each optimizer step and stored for the next iteration.

-**Memory overlap during training:**

 Activations, gradients, and optimizer states don't all overlap at the same time.
-Here's the timeline:

-- **Forward pass**: Only activations in memory (no gradients yet, optimizer states persist but aren't actively used)
-- **Backward pass**: Activations and gradients overlap (you need activations to compute gradients, and gradients accumulate as you go backward)
-- **Optimizer step**: Gradients and optimizer states overlap (optimizer uses gradients and its states to update parameters).
-Activations are typically freed after backward pass completes, so they don't overlap with optimizer states.
+During the forward pass, only activations are in memory—no gradients yet, and optimizer states persist but aren't actively used.
+During the backward pass, activations and gradients overlap because you need activations to compute gradients, and gradients accumulate as you go backward.
+During the optimizer step, gradients and optimizer states overlap as the optimizer uses gradients and its states to update parameters.
+Activations are typically freed after the backward pass completes, so they don't overlap with optimizer states.

 The peak memory occurs during backward pass when both activations and gradients are in memory simultaneously.
 After backward pass, activations can be freed, so optimizer step only needs gradients and optimizer states.